Table of contents

-A familiar interface and easy deployment
+8. Enjoy a familiar interface and easy deployment

 As with any other business IT tool, ease of use and deployment can make the difference between a happy team that exceeds targets, or a grumpy bunch of employees who are (rightfully) upset about spending time on non-productive tasks.

 Want to really make life easier for yourself?
 Pick a tool with a familiar interface and workflow (as close to Gmail as possible would be ideal for many people.
 How about you?) — something that lets you dive into your work, without any distractions, and offers deployment/administration experience without any hand-holding, unnecessary downtime, and as few helpdesk tickets as possible!

 Pretty certain about what you’re looking for in a shared inbox solution?
 You might want to check out Hiver.

 Manage your Gmail shared inbox with greater efficiency